markwkidd/cushaw-handbook/recipes/roasted-cushaw-puree.md

 For a large winter squash fruit, a cook might store the fruit for a few months whole at room temperature.
 Then when the squash is first needed, the cook might prepare half of it, and freeze the other half either raw or as puree.

 {: .note }
-Squash freezes well both as cleaned and processed raw flesh and as cooked puree.
+Squash freezes well as cleaned and processed raw flesh and as a cooked puree.

 ## Ingredients

 {% include caption-image.html url="/assets/images/recipes/roasted-cushaw-puree/cut-cushaw-neck-thumbnail.jpg" alt="The cut neck of a large cushaw squash fruit" caption="The dense flesh of the neck is generally processed separately from the flesh around the seed cavity" %}
 {:class="float-right-third"}

-{% include caption-image.html url="/assets/images/recipes/cutting-hardshell-cushaw-thumbnail.jpg" alt="Cutting the cushaw into relatively flat pieces" caption="For fruit with a hard shell, cutting from the inside out allows the cook to use their hands to split the shell when it resists cutting." %}
+{% include caption-image.html url="/assets/images/recipes/roasted-cushaw-puree/cutting-hardshell-cushaw-thumbnail.jpg" alt="Cutting the cushaw into relatively flat pieces" caption="For fruit with a hard shell, cutting from the inside out allows the cook to use their hands to split the shell when it resists cutting." %}
 {:class="float-right-third"}

 {% include caption-image.html url="/assets/images/recipes/roasted-cushaw-puree/cushaw-pumpkin-pieces-thumbnail.jpg" alt="The cut neck of a large cushaw squash fruit" caption="The dense flesh of the neck is generally processed separately from the flesh around the seed cavity" %}